Federal Skilled Trades Program

 For spouse or partner:

-The average processing time for the Federal Skilled Trades Program (FSTP) is around six months.
-However, the processing time may vary depending on when the application was submitted.
+The processing time for the Federal Skilled Trades program (FSTP) is around six months, but it may vary depending on when the application was submitted.

 How can Y-Axis help you?

-Y-Axis, the leading overseas immigration consultancy in Canada, has been providing unbiased and customized immigration services for more than 25+ years.
-You can get assistance from top industry experts for any of the following services:
+Y-Axis is the No.1 leading overseas immigration consultancy in Canada that has provided unbiased customized immigration services for more than 25+ years.
+The services we provide are:

-• Guidance with the documentation process and filing of petitions
+• Guidance with the documentation process and filing of the petition

-• Bring up to date updates and follow-ups of your application process
+• Providing up-to-date updates and follows ups for your application process

-• Job search services to help you find relevant jobs in Canada
+• Job Search services to help find relevant jobs in Canada

 Sign up for a free expert consultation